Jim King (basketball, born 1941): NBA career

 In Los Angeles, King played much of his first three seasons behind former UCLA teammates Gail Goodrich and Walt Hazzard, after which the Lakers left him unprotected in the expansion draft.
 No sooner were he and Jeff Mullins claimed by Chicago on May 1, 1966, than they were traded to San Francisco in return for All-Star guard Guy Rodgers.
-The move proved to be a fortuitous one for both players, as they were instrumental in the Warriors' drive to the 1966-67 Western Division title.
+The move proved to be a fortuitous one for both players, as they were instrumental in the Warriors' drive to the 1966–67 Western Division title.
 On April 18, 1967, King (28 points) and superstar teammate Rick Barry (55) combined for 83 points in Game 3 of the NBA Finals, a 130–124 victory over the Philadelphia 76ers.
-Only the Lakers tandem of Elgin Baylor (61) and Jerry West (26) had more in a championship series game.
+Only the Lakers tandem of Elgin Baylor (61) and Jerry West (26) had scored more in a championship series game.

 King was even better in the 1967–68 season, when he emerged as one of the best combo guards in the league.
 Despite the absence of Barry, who had jumped to the rival ABA in the off-season, the Warriors picked up where they left off, only this time with King in a lead role.
 In his first 15 games, he ranked among the NBA scoring leaders at 24.2 points per game.
 He also averaged 4.9 assists and 4.7 rebounds in that span.
-King suffered a serious knee injury in a game only days later, however, which would reduce his effectiveness thereafter.
-Nonetheless, he was selected to play with the Western team in the 1968 All-Star Game in New York.
+King suffered a knee injury which a short time later would reduce his effectiveness.
+Nonetheless, he was selected to play with the West team in the 1968 All-Star Game in New York.
+In a 144–124 loss, he had four points and two assists off the bench.

-Prior to the 1969-70 campaign, King and Bill Turner were traded to the Cincinnati Royals in return for Jerry Lucas, but he saw action in only 31 games because of knee issues.
+Prior to the 1969–70 campaign, King and Bill Turner were traded to the Cincinnati Royals in return for Jerry Lucas.
+But, King saw action in only 31 games because of knee problems.
 He signed with Chicago one year later and played his final three seasons off the bench there.